I. Registration and Korean Minor

 Does the EALL offer non-language classes that relate to Korea?

-Yes, below is the list of non-language classes.
+Yes.
+Below is the list of non-language classes.
 These classes are not available in every academic year.
 You need to check the availability in every semester.
 For more information about the courses, please visit Korean Courses.
-KOREAN 0070 World of Korea (3 cr.), KOREAN 0075 Introduction to Korea through Film (3 cr.), KOREAN 0084 Introduction to Modern Korean Literature (3 cr.), KOREAN 1023 Aspects of the Korean Language (3 cr.), and KOREAN 1060 Language and Society in Korea (3 cr.)
+KOREAN 0007 Introduction to Korean Culture and Civilization (3 cr.), KOREAN 0070 World of Korea (3 cr.), KOREAN 0075 Introduction to Korea through Film (3 cr.), KOREAN 0084 Introduction to Modern Korean Literature (3 cr.), KOREAN 1023 Aspects of the Korean Language (3 cr.), and KOREAN 1060 Language and Society in Korea (3 cr.)

 What language textbook is used?